junxit/us-congress-bills-115/metadata.md

 - 2018-09-18 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2018-09-18 — Committee on the Judiciary.
 Reported by Senator Grassley with an amendment in the nature of a substitute.
 Without written report.
 - 2018-09-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 581.
+- 2018-12-11 — Amendment SA 4074 agreed to in Senate by Unanimous Consent.
+- 2018-12-11 — Amendment SA 4074 proposed by Senator Perdue for Senator Blunt. (consideration: CR S7450; text: CR S7450) To adjust the authorization of appropriations.
+- 2018-12-11 — Measure laid before Senate by unanimous consent. (consideration: CR S7449-7452)
+- 2018-12-11 — Passed Senate with an amendment by Unanimous Consent. (text: CR S7450-7452)
+- 2018-12-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S7450-7452)
+- 2018-12-11 — Senate amendment agreed to: Amendment SA 4074 agreed to in Senate by Unanimous Consent.
+- 2018-12-11 — Senate amendment proposed (on the floor): Amendment SA 4074 proposed by Senator Perdue for Senator Blunt.(consideration: CR S7450; text: CR S7450)
+- 2018-12-11 — Senate amendment submitted
+- 2018-12-11 — The committee substitute as amended agreed to by Unanimous Consent. (consideration: CR S7449-7450; text: CR S7449-7450)